AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/project_decals.md

 ## Step 1.
 Create a decal projector

-Decals are usually projected using a decal projector unit, which is provided with Stingray in the core resources folder, at `core/stingray_renderer/helper_units/decals/decal_box`.
+Decals are usually projected using a decal projector unit, which is provided in the core resources folder, at `core/stingray_renderer/helper_units/decals/decal_box`.

 To create a new decal projector in a level: